Kong/docs.konghq.com/app/enterprise/1.3-x/kong-cloud.md

 ---

 # Kong Cloud Overview
 Kong Cloud is our managed Kong Enterprise offering, based on the proven Kong Enterprise Gateway (Kong API Gateway).
-Fully automated, forget about scaling, data persistence, high availability configurations, and failure recovery.
+Kong Inc. handles all infrastructure concerns such as updates, scaling, data persistence, secure subnet configuration, high availability, and disaster recovery.
 [Start a free trial](https://konghq.com/products/kong-enterprise/free-trial) today and end your operational worries.

 # Kong Cloud  differences from on-premise
-Kong Cloud, while being our hosted Kong Enterprise solution, has a few key differences from a self-hosted, on-premise Kong Enterprise cluster.
+Despite simply being a managed deployment of Kong Enterprise, Kong Cloud has a few key differences from a customer-hosted Kong Enterprise deployment.

 ## Security
-By default, RBAC is enabled on both the Kong Manager and Kong Gateway Admin API to prevent unauthorized access to your Kong Enterprise cluster.
+By default, RBAC is enabled on both Kong Manager and the Kong Enterprise Admin API to prevent unauthorized access to your Kong Enterprise cluster.

-A root account named **kong_admin** will be created and provisioned on sign up.
+A root account named **kong_admin** is created and provisioned on sign up.

 ## Kong Manager
-In Kong Manager, some parts of the interface that aren’t relevant for a hosted setting due to being either irrelevant, ephemeral or inaccessible from outside of the private network are hidden or disabled.
-These include license details, database details, and cluster node details.
+In Kong Manager, some parts of the interface are hidden or disabled since they aren’t relevant for a hosted setting due to being irrelevant, ephemeral, or inaccessible from outside of the private network.
+These hidden parts include details about the license, database, and cluster node.

 Certain plugins and plugin fields are also disabled.
-See plugins section below.
+See the plugins section below.

 ## Plugins
 Not all plugins bundled with Kong Enterprise are available in Kong Cloud.